Nutrition Influence the Recovery Process

 What Research Says About Nutrition and Recovery

-• Brain Health Nutrients:
+• Brain health nutrients:

-These insights show that nutrition isn’t just a small piece of the puzzle—it’s a key factor in a successful recovery.
+Recovery programs that include nutritional counseling consistently show better long-term success rates.hts show that nutrition isn’t just a small piece of the puzzle—it’s a key factor in a successful recovery.

 Practical Nutrition Tips for Recovery